Research Collective

 Recent Visits to Emory University Research Sites

-My scholarly research is critical to my work as Director of the Halle Institute that include frequent site visits where I have the opportunity to engage with Emory researchers, their global partners, and the communities where they are based.
+My scholarly research in Brazil is informed by site visits in other locations where I have the opportunity to engage with Emory researchers, their global partners, and the communities where they are based.